TorkamaniLab/Imputation_Autoencoder/autoencoder_tuning_validation_pytorch/README.md

 Rscript plot_evaluation_results_per_variant.R ./plots/*per_variant.tsv
 ```

 Only results with IMPUTED_MAF versus WGS_MAF correlation higher than 0.90 will be displayed (to avoid plotting artifacts).
+But you can change that threshold using --threshold option.
 If you provide multiple --vout output files at one run, you will see multiple accuracy curves.